Home / Resume / Hospitality / Front Desk (No Exp)

 What hiring managers actually look for

-Front desk agent is one of the most common entry-level positions in hotels.
-Many properties train from scratch.
+Front desk agent is one of the most common entry-level positions in hotels, and many properties train from scratch.
+A front office manager scans your resume for signals that you can be trusted with guests, money, and software.

 1. 1